-3113 ADVANCED GREEK READINGS I
+3113 ADVANCED GREEK I

 Readings from various New Testament documents with concentration on syntactical relations between words, word groups, and clauses.
+This course is normally offered in the fall semester. as needed.

-3213 ADVANCED GREEK READINGS II
+3213 ADVANCED GREEK II

 Readings from various New Testament documents, a formal exegesis, and special word studies.
 This course is normally offered in the spring semester.